 A modern glasshouse can be used as an extension to a house or as a detached garden room, providing a bolt hole from day-to-day life.
 This open-plan conservatory living/diner is bathed in natural light by the floor-to-ceiling windows and glass roof.
 An aluminium structure might be specified where the weight is an issue.
 As it is light and very strong, spans can be longer and will support bigger glass panels.

 A wall of glass doors allows plenty of light as well as a generous view of the garden.
-Rattan furniture creates an informal feel.
+Rattan furniture creates an informal feel, while a potted palm hints at colonial style.
+Laying flagstones inside as well as out helps unite the two spaces, especially when the doors are opened.

 In this modern garden room extension, large bi-folding doors create a streamlined approach to the garden beyond, while a matching floor treatment adds continuity.
-A wood-burning stove means that the room can be enjoyed in all seasons.
+A wood-burning stove and cosy throws mean that the room can be enjoyed in all seasons.

-Painted wooden furniture and neutral colour scheme keeps the look light and bright in this small garden room.
+Painted wooden furniture and a neutral colour scheme keeps the look light and bright in this small garden room.
+French-style chairs and formal ornaments conjure up images of Marie-Antoinette’s Petit Trianon at Versailles.
+A vintage chandelier makes an opulent finishing touch.

-Wooden flooring, indoor planting and a soothing colour scheme makes this rustic garden room a perfect sanctuary.
+Wooden flooring, indoor planting and a soothing colour scheme make this rustic garden room a perfect sanctuary.
+There are nods to India in the elephant-print upholstery fabric and the green sideboard with tarnished copper basin makes for an intriguing focal point.